griffio/griffio.github.io/_posts/2019-06-16-Resilient-Management-Review.md

 I purchased and received a signed copy from Lara.

-Who is this book for?
+**Who is this book for?**

 Whether your title is lead, manager or something else this book focuses on growing people with team resiliency as the result.

-Five Chapters
+Five Chapters of growth, responsibilties, how to deliver feedback, coaching styles and building resilience are all covered.

-Team development is the structured cycle of phases that the team will go through
+Team development is the structured cycle of phases that the team will go through, introduces as

-Forming
-Storming
-Norming
-Performing

-A central concept is BICEPS
+*Forming*

+*Storming*

+*Norming*

+*Performing*

-Here are the core Human needs in the BICEPS model
+Central concepts of core Human needs is the BICEPS model applied during the phases

-Belonging
-Improvement/​Progress
-Choice
-Equality/​Fairness
-Predictability
-Status
+*Belonging*

+*Improvement/Progress*

+*Choice*

+*Equality/Fairness*

+*Predictability*

+*Status*

-External and internal forces Desk moves can magnify
+External and internal forces can magnify uncertantity  - what's happening and why is to mitigate threats people in the team may feel.

-Ultimately, building team resiliency is developing and practicing these strategies to handle the waves of change
+Ultimately, building team resiliency is developing and practicing these strategies to handle the waves of change that occur to an organisation.

-"The purpose of a team is not goal attainment but goal alignment.”" ― Tom DeMarco, Peopleware : Productive Projects and Teams https://www.goodreads.com/book/show/67825.Peopleware
+"The purpose of a team is not goal attainment but goal alignment." ― Tom DeMarco, Peopleware : Productive Projects and Teams https://www.goodreads.com/book/show/67825.Peopleware